-Dear Slow Food Orange County,
+Dear Food Orange County,

-In August 2012, Slow Food leaders from California began meeting with representatives from the national office about the concept of “regionalization” ̶ to help the Slow Food USA national office in Brooklyn be of more support to the local chapters.
+In August 2012, Food leaders from California began meeting with representatives from the national office about the concept of “regionalization” ̶ to help the Food national office in Brooklyn be of more support to the local chapters.
 At the initial meeting two committees began working: a structure committee and a policy committee.
 The structure committee began working on bylaws and tax status while the policy committee began working on advocacy for legislative issues related to food policy issues within California.

-The role of Slow Food California will be to provide a chapter affiliation for people living in areas with no local chapter, to promote awareness and membership in Slow Food throughout the state, to provide a centralized web presence for travelers to find Slow Food events throughout the state, create a large base for food policy advocacy, and plan statewide events.
+The role of Food California will be to provide a chapter affiliation for people living in areas with no local chapter, to promote awareness and membership in Food throughout the state, to provide a centralized web presence for travelers to find Food events throughout the state, create a large base for food policy advocacy, and plan statewide events.
 The first statewide event is planned for Terra Madre Day in December.
 Details will be forthcoming.

-Ted Wright, Co-Chair, and I will be attending a Slow Food California meeting in early September by which time we anticipate it will be a legally functioning chapter.
-Members of local Slow Food chapters within California will automatically be part of the statewide chapter.
-I am excited about these changes because I believe they will help create a greater presence for Slow Food within California and will facilitate support and an exchange of ideas and resources among the local chapters that will help build individual chapters.
+Ted Wright, Co-Chair, and I will be attending a Food California meeting in early September by which time we anticipate it will be a legally functioning chapter.
+Members of local Food chapters within California will automatically be part of the statewide chapter.
+I am excited about these changes because I believe they will help create a greater presence for Food within California and will facilitate support and an exchange of ideas and resources among the local chapters that will help build individual chapters.

-At this time, my intent is to keep Slow Food OC informed about the changes within the larger organization; however, I soon hope to be reporting about events that you can enjoy as well as offering you resources.
+At this time, my intent is to keep Food OC informed about the changes within the larger organization; however, I soon hope to be reporting about events that you can enjoy as well as offering you resources.

-Slow Food OC, Chair
+Food OC, Chair